carpentries/2017Merger/executive-council/roles-responsibilities.md

-### Roles and Responsibilities for Steering Committee Members
+### Roles and Responsibilities for Executive Council Members

 Committee members will: